ozywuli/ozywuli-home/source/blog/2018-07-25-sync-media-query-values-between-css-and-js.html.md

 For example, at viewport widths below 500px, when a user clicks on a button, you want that button to console log a message.
 But when the viewport width goes above 500px, you want the that same button to alert a message.
 Why?
 I don't know, I can't think of a better example at the moment.

 Sure you can probably hard code '500px' in your JavaScript code.
 Store that in a config object somewhere and reference that as a conditional.
 But what if you have '500px' also stored as a media query value in your CSS?
 Instead of maintaing both, you can instead just reference that CSS media query value in your JS.
 But how?
-Here's on method that I found to work well: using CSS variables
+Here's one method that I found to work well: using CSS variables

 ## The Method